UCLA-VAST/AutoBridge/README.md

 - In the divide-and-conquer approach, if a region is packed close to the max_usage_ratio, then it's possible that the next split will fail because a function cannot be split into two sub regions.
 The current work-around is to increase the max_usage_ratio a little bit.

-- Function names in the HLS program should not contain "fifo" or "FIFO"
+- Function names in the HLS program should not contain "fifo" or "FIFO".

 # FPGA'21 Artifact Review